-In a fully ripe tomatillo, the husk is
+In a fully ripe tomatillo, the husk is beginning to separate from the fruit. |

 While living in Fort Worth, my default patio of choice was Chimy's.
 I probably spent way too many afternoons at this little joint drinking margaritas and consuming baskets of chops.
 This place is almost perfect, minus the fact that their salsa sucked.
 It tasted a lot like just chopped tomatoes.
 In fact, almost every Mexican joint I ever went to in Fort Worth* had bad salsa.
 For some reason, I've found that when you venture out of South Texas, the salsas you find tend to be seriously lacking in the heat department and only of the red variety.

-Look for firm tomatillos with
+Look for firm tomatillos with bright green skin color. |

 While sub par salsa is doable for short sojourns away from Houston, in college I found myself homesick for the tangy, spicy salsa verdes I had grown up on and resorted to making my own.
 This recipe got me through many rough days when I needed the comfort of home and is still my go-to salsa recipe.
 It's super quick to make and a real crowd pleaser.
 Plus, one batch makes enough to feed an army.